Federal Prison Handbook:

 - The best ways to avoid fights, and the options that provide the greatest protection if a fight cannot be avoided

-- How to access medical, psychological and religious services
+- Medical, psychological and religious services

-- How to communicate with the outside world through telephones, computers, and mail
+- How to communicate with the outside world through telephones, computers and mail.

 - What you can buy in the official commissary and the underground economy